 4g | 250ml | 90c | 2 mins

-This Huang Guan Yin Black tea is from Wuyishan, the home of Yancha and Xiaozhong.
-Being one of the newer cultivars in town, Huang Guan Yin has offered a different perspective that we found rather enjoyable.
+This Goddess Black tea is from Wuyishan, the home of Yancha and Xiaozhong.
+Being one of the newer cultivars in town, it has offered a different perspective that we found rather enjoyable.
 After all, who does not enjoy a tea that brews up like a bouquet?

 The story of Huang Guan Yin

-A little tea Frankenstein, Huang Guan Yin is born at the Fujian Academy of Agricultural Sciences in 1998, after years of research and planting experiments.
+A little tea Frankenstein, the Huang Guan Yin was born at the Fujian Academy of Agricultural Sciences in 1998, after years of research and planting experiments.

 A hybrid between two Anxi tea varietals, Huang Jin Gui 黃金桂 and Tie Guan Yin 鐵觀音, Huang Guan Yin truly shines through with its exhilarated aroma, the “sky punching aroma” (通天香) characteristic coming from Huang Jin Gui.
 With the higher yield and resiliency against harsh weather, it became a welcoming cultivar for tea farmers.
 Some people might argue that it is not the indigenous varietal for Wuyishan, but more people are welcoming this aromatic tea, especially as a summer brew in both hot and cold.